TrenMA/trenma.github.io/_pages/about.md

 * international finance
 * mutual fund and hedge fund

-I hold degrees in Mathematics (BSc, MSc) from Hanoi National University of Education, and in Economics (MRes, PhD) from the University of Glasgow.
+I hold degrees in Mathematics ((Bachelor, Master)) from Hanoi National University of Education, and in Economics (MRes, PhD) from the University of Glasgow.
 During my doctoral studies, I was also a visiting scholar at Washington University in St. Louis.
 {: style="text-align: justify"}

 ---